Alaska CPA Requirements

 Alaska’s CPA requirements include a bachelor’s degree and at least two years of work experience.
 Learn the full details related to these and other important guidelines.

-Data from the U.S. Bureau of Labor Statistics reveals that Alaska accountants earn an average wage that exceeds the national median wage for this career: 2021 data shows the average annual wage of Alaska accountants and auditors was $80,020 per year, compared to the national median of $77,250.
-Projections Central projects 8.1% job growth for these professionals in Alaska, demonstrating continued demand for workers with accounting skills.
+According to data from the U.S. Bureau of Labor Statistics, 2,440 accountants were employed in Alaska in May 2024.
+Alaska accountants earn a median wage of $81,950, which is on par with the national median salary of $81,680.
+Projections Central projects 5.3% job growth for these professionals in Alaska, demonstrating continued demand for workers with accounting skills.

 Becoming a certified public accountant (CPA) can help accountants further their careers, including qualifying for advanced roles and increasing their potential.